Singular-Genomics/G4X-helpers/docs/installation/source.md

     #### Install into your current python environment via `pip`

     !!!warning
-        `pip` does not create or manage virtual environments, so installing through `pip install .` will require that your local Python version is compatible with the package dependencites (`Python >= 3.10`).
+        `pip` does not create or manage virtual environments, so installing through `pip install .` will require that your local Python version is compatible with the package dependencies (`Python >= 3.10`).

     ```bash
     pip install .